Healthy Honey Recipes

-In this easy and healthy dinner recipe, sweet and savory baked honey-garlic chicken thighs come with a side of veggies that cook on the same sheet pan as the chicken.
+This sweet and savory baked honey-garlic chicken thigh recipe comes with a side of veggies that cook on the same sheet pan as the chicken.
 The honey-soy-garlic marinade for the chicken does double duty as an irresistible sauce to drizzle over everything.
 Lining your baking sheet with foil will protect your pan from the sticky honey-soy-garlic sauce, so cleanup will be a breeze too.
 If you can't find small carrots, cut medium carrots in half lengthwise.

 Dinner is ready in only 15 minutes and cleanup is a breeze with these easy broiled chicken tenders coated in everything bagel seasoning with fresh broccoli on the side.
 The three-ingredient dipping sauce adds just a hint of sweet and spice.

 These lightly sweet and savory honey-garlic chicken skewers are a real crowd pleaser.
 The sweet marinade gets nice and sticky with a little char from the grill.
 Serve these as a quick weeknight dinner or double the recipe for a weekend barbecue.